Helping You Do What You Do Best

 BCF also hosts a quarterly roundtable to help nonprofit organizations to focus upon diversity, equity and inclusion.
 BCF has asked trainers and facilitators to integrate DEI practices into all mini-courses and workshops.

-Thursday, November 13 from 10am - 12pm at Bainbridge Performing Arts
+Thursday, May 21 from 10:30am to 12:15pm at Bainbridge Performing Arts